Undergraduate Degrees in Architecture

 Factors to Consider

-What factors should be considered?
-Undergraduate architecture programs are almost as different as the variety of students they accept, so it is important to consider all options and think through some different factors such as:
+When choosing a degree in architecture, so it is important to consider all options and think through some different factors such as:

 - Tuition costs and fees as well as available scholarships, grants, and loans